Five reasons to avoid sugar.

 5. Sugar contributes to attention deficit disorder.
 Many studies have demonstrated the adverse effects of poor diet on children, especially kids with ADD and ADHD.
 One study involved a million New York City school children in 803 schools in which sugar, along with coloring agents, artificial flavors, and preservatives were gradually eliminated in foods consumed at school.
 In children who were unable to learn grammar and math, there was dramatic improvement.
 There was a 15% gain in learning ability as compared to kids not eating the improved diet.

 What about artificial sweeteners?
 If you are thinking about using artificial sweeteners as a substitute for sugar you may want to reconsider your choice.
 Artificial sweeteners have been promoted to diabetics as a means for controlling blood sugar, and to overweight people to help with weight reduction.
 However, there is no evidence to indicate that these products are useful for either purpose.
 Published research available for many years indices that these chemicals are harmful.
-Now a growing body of evidence suggests that artificial sweeteners may actually promote weight gain.
+Now a growing body of evidence suggests that artificial sweeteners may actually promote weight gain, so is not beneficial for people trying to take care of their health with a good diet and supplements for skincare as the vitamin c serum for face.

 Dr. Barry North, located in Seattle, Washington, is a wellness educator and coach and a facilitator for the Wellness Forum, a Columbus, Ohio based organization that empowers people to take control of their health.
 An active sailor, kayaker, biker and swimmer, Barry long ago realized that to be able to continue doing what he loves to do, it’s important to remain healthy.
 He is passionate about sharing health information through classes, workshops, and consulting.
 Barry has a PhD in chemistry and a Masters of Public Health degree.
 He can be reached at 206-286-3820 or firstname.lastname@example.org. http://www.123forwellness.com/